illinois-impact/ece408_project/README.md

 As with all milestones, you will include an updated PDF `report.pdf` in the project directory you submit with rai.
 This report should contain all of the deliverables.
-This report should contain your names, netids, rai ids (if different), team names, and school affiliation (Chicago or UIUC).
+This report should contain your names, netids, rai ids (if different), team names, and school affiliation (Chicago Scholars or on campus students).

 | Deliverables |
 | ------------ |